Environmental control system: Cold air unit

 The primary component for the functioning of the cold air unit (CAU) is the Air Cycle Machine (ACM) cooling device.
 Some aircraft, including early Boeing 707 aircraft, used vapor-compression refrigeration like that used in home air conditioners.

 An ACM uses no Freon: the air itself is the refrigerant.
 The ACM is preferred over vapor cycle devices because of reduced weight and maintenance requirements.

-Most jetliners are equipped with PACKs, which stands for Pressurization Air Conditioning Kit.
+Most jetliners are equipped with PACKs Meaning of abbreviation see here.
 The location of the air conditioning (AC) PACK(s) depends on the design of the aircraft.
 In some designs, they are installed in the wing-to-body fairing between the two wings beneath the fuselage.
 On other aircraft (Douglas Aircraft DC-9 Series) the AC PACKs are located in the tail.
 The aircraft PACKs on the McDonnell Douglas DC-10/MD-11 and Lockheed L-1011 are located in the front of the aircraft beneath the flight deck.
 Nearly all jetliners have two PACKs, although larger aircraft such as the Boeing 747, Lockheed L-1011, and McDonnell-Douglas DC-10/MD-11 have three.

 The quantity of bleed air flowing to the AC pack is regulated by the flow control valve (FCV).
 One FCV is installed for each PACK.
 A normally closed isolation valve prevents air from the left bleed system from reaching the right PACK (and vice versa), although this valve may be opened in the event of loss of one bleed system.

 Downstream of the FCV is the cold-air unit (CAU), also referred to as the refrigeration unit.
 There are many various types of CAUs; however, they all use typical fundamentals.
 The bleed air enters the primary ram-air heat exchanger, where it is cooled by either ram air, expansion or a combination of both.
 The cold air then enters the compressor, where it is repressurized, which reheats the air.
 A pass through the secondary ram-air heat exchanger cools the air while maintaining the high pressure.
 The air then passes through a turbine which expands the air to further reduce heat.

 Similar in operation to a turbo-charger unit, the compressor and turbine are on a single shaft.
 The energy extracted from the air passing through the turbine is used to power the compressor.